gradualcolors/l2d2-demo/README.md

 4. Will add more as testing becomes public

 ## [Frequently Asked Questions](#frequently-asked-questions)

+> Why do we have to upload models?
+Why can't we directly load them like other Live2D viewers?
+- Unfortunately, it's too costly and too much for me to host the files on a CDN like other Live2D viewers.
+There are over 2,000 model files in Ensemble Stars! alone, each with a texture, making it over 4000 files.
+TW files compressed all together are 1 GB+, while JP files are likely 2-4GB because they're higher in quality.
+I considered taking donations to host the files, but this is a pet project of mine and I do not want it to be finanically bound.
+That's why the files are zipped and hosted on Google Drive for easy access.
+**This is also the reason why only two characters can converse at a time and you cannot switch characters mid-dialogue.**

 > What's the difference between JP and CN/TW models?
 - Exclusives aside, CN/TW models have a 1024 x 1024 texture file, meaning they're lower quality than JP which is 2048 x 2048.
 However, CN/TW models are easier to extract so that's why they're available while I'm collecting the JP files.

 > Why are there some outfits missing?
 - TW only has models up to Meteor Impact.
 I'm still collecting the JP files and will have a tracking sheet up soon.
 If you're looking for a specific outfit, please contact me and I will add it to the list of what I need to find.

+> How do I add Mademoiselle?
+- For any Shu model that includes her, you can copy his texture file and erase just Shu from it.
+Then you upload the copy.
+[Example Image](https://raw.githubusercontent.com/gradualcolors/l2d2-demo/master/assets/mado_tex.png)

 > Will you add collab characters?
 - Yes, after I collect data on them.